Jon Gruden

-Jon David Gruden (born August 17, 1963) is a former American professional football coach who was a head coach in the National Football League (NFL) for 15 seasons.
-He held his first head coaching position with the Raiders franchise during their Oakland tenure from 1998 to 2001, where he won two consecutive division titles and made an AFC Championship Game appearance.
-Gruden was traded to the Tampa Bay Buccaneers in 2002, whom he led to their first Super Bowl title in Super Bowl XXXVII the same season.
+Jon David Gruden (born August 17, 1963) is an American former football coach and media personality currently employed by Barstool Sports.

+After beginning his coaching career in the college ranks and working as a position coach and as an offensive coordinator in the National Football League (NFL) for the Philadelphia Eagles, he held his first head coaching position with the Raiders during their Oakland tenure from 1998 to 2001, where he won two consecutive division titles and made an AFC Championship Game appearance.
+Gruden was traded by Raiders owner and general manager Al Davis to the Tampa Bay Buccaneers in 2002, which he led to their first Super Bowl title in Super Bowl XXXVII the same season.
 At age 39, he was the then-youngest head coach to win the Super Bowl.
 He served as Tampa Bay's head coach through 2008, setting the franchise record for wins, but made only two further playoff runs.
 After his firing from the Buccaneers, Gruden was featured as an analyst for ESPN's Monday Night Football broadcasts from the 2009 to the 2017 seasons.

 In 2018, Gruden returned to the Raiders as their head coach.
 He led the team until his resignation during the 2021 season after it was publicly revealed that he wrote and sent many racist, misogynistic, and homophobic emails between 2011 and 2018.
-In response, Tampa Bay removed him from the Buccaneers Ring of Honor.
+In 2023, Gruden was brought in by the Saints for a work-out for their offensive coaching.

 Early life

-Gruden was born on August 17, 1963, in Sandusky, Ohio into a family of Slovene descent.
+Gruden was born on August 17, 1963, in Sandusky, Ohio, into a family of Slovene descent.
 His father, Jim, later served as a professional football regional scout, quarterbacks coach, and director of player personnel for the Tampa Bay Buccaneers.
-His brother, Jay, played and coached in the Arena Football League for the Tampa Bay Storm and Orlando Predators, and was most recently the head coach of the Washington Redskins.
+Gruden's younger brother, Jay, played and coached in the Arena Football League for the Tampa Bay Storm and Orlando Predators, and was the head coach of the Washington Redskins.
 His other brother, James, is a radiologist at UNC School of Medicine.